marwahsparsh24/Air-Quality/README.md

 •	Finally, the script calls the function to insert data for both test and train datasets into the BigQuery table

+## Prophet_train.py

+The script automates the process of training a PM2.5 prediction model using Prophet, while logging key metrics and the trained model itself in MLflow, and ensuring that the model is saved for future use in Google Cloud Storage.
+This approach supports model versioning, monitoring, and deployment in a cloud-based environment

+•	Loads training data from a pickle file stored in a GCS bucket, deserializing it into a Pandas DataFrame.

+•	Prepares the training data in the format expected by Prophet (a DataFrame with ds for timestamps and y for PM2.5 values).

+•	Trains the Prophet model using the preprocessed data and logs the model to MLflow.

+•	The trained model's weights are serialized with pickle and uploaded to GCS for storage.

+## Prophet_Valid.py

+•	Initializes MLflow for experiment tracking and logs parameters and metrics.

+•	Loads training and test data from Google Cloud Storage.

+•	Applies feature engineering, including transformations and generating time-series features (lags, rolling means, etc.).

+•	Handles skewness in the target variable (PM2.5) using Box-Cox or log transformations.

+•	Downloads the pre-trained Prophet model from GCS and loads it using pandas.read_pickle

+•	 Makes predictions on the test data and calculates performance metrics like RMSE (Root Mean Squared Error).

+•	Performs SHAP (Shapley values) analysis to interpret the model's feature importance and saves the SHAP summary plot.

+•	Plots actual vs. predicted PM2.5 values and saves the plot as an artifact in MLflow.

+•	Saves and uploads artifacts such as SHAP plots and result plots to Google Cloud Storage for later use.

+## XGBoost_train.py

+•	The script imports various libraries like XGBoost, MLflow, Google Cloud Storage, and others for machine learning, data processing, and experiment tracking

+•	The setup_mlflow_tracking() function configures the MLflow tracking URI, where experiment logs and metrics will be stored locally.

+•	Defines model attributes, including hyperparameter grid and placeholders for training data

+•	Downloads training data from a Google Cloud Storage bucket, processes it, and splits it into features (X_train) and target (y_train).

+•	Performs a grid search for optimal hyperparameters for the XGBoost model, using cross-validation and logging the results in MLflow.

+•	Fits the XGBoost model on the training data and logs the trained model in MLflow.

+•	Saves the trained model's weights to a specified Google Cloud Storage bucket.

+## XGBoost_valid.py

+•	Loads PM2.5 data from Google Cloud Storage, performs skewness checks, and applies feature engineering.
+This includes creating lag features, rolling statistics, and cyclical features (like hour of day or day of the week).
+The target variable (pm25) is also transformed if necessary using a Box-Cox transformation.

+•	Sets up an XGBoost regression model for predicting PM2.5.
+The model is trained using features engineered in the previous step.
+Hyperparameter tuning is performed using grid search for parameters like n_estimators, learning_rate, and max_depth.
+The training and evaluation are tracked using MLflow.

+•	The script evaluates how changes in hyperparameters (e.g., n_estimators, learning_rate, max_depth) affect model performance (measured by RMSE).
+The results are logged to MLflow and visualized with a plot

+•	SHAP (Shapley Additive Explanations) is used to interpret the model's predictions, providing insights into the importance of different features.

+•	The model’s performance is evaluated on a test set, and RMSE is calculated and logged.
+The actual vs. predicted PM2.5 values are plotted and saved as artifacts in MLflow and Google Cloud Storage.

+## Random_forest_train.py

+•	The script uses MLflow to track experiments, log parameters, and save model artifacts (such as hyperparameters, metrics, and the trained model itself).

+•	It sets up the MLflow tracking URI to store logs locally, ensuring all training details are stored in the specified directory.

+•	The data is fetched from Google Cloud Storage (GCS), where a pickled dataset containing feature-engineered data (feature_eng_data.pkl) is downloaded.

+•	It uses pickle to deserialize the data into a pandas DataFrame and extracts the target variable (pm25) and features for training the model.

+•	The model is a Random Forest Regressor from sklearn, which is initialized with specific hyperparameters (e.g., random_state=42 for reproducibility).

+•	A grid search with cross-validation (GridSearchCV) is performed to tune the model's hyperparameters, specifically n_estimators, and the best parameters are selected based on mean squared error

+•	The model is trained on the feature data (X_train) and the target variable (y_train), and the training process duration is logged as an MLflow metric.

+•	After training, the best model is serialized using pickle and uploaded to Google Cloud Storage for persistence.
+The model weights are saved under the weights/rf_model.pth path in the cloud.

+•	The model is also logged as an artifact in MLflow, making it easy to track and load in future runs.

+•	Hyperparameters (from the grid search) are logged using mlflow.log_params(), and the model is logged as a MLflow artifact.
+The training duration is tracked as a metric (training_duration).

+## Random_forest_valid.py

+•	Configures MLflow for experiment tracking, saving logs locally with a specified tracking URI.

+•	Handles data loading, feature engineering, and skewness checks, creating lag features, rolling statistics, and time-based features

+•	Manages training, evaluation, hyperparameter tuning, SHAP analysis, and result plotting for the Random Forest model.

+•	Logs and evaluates the impact of hyperparameters (e.g., n_estimators) on model performance using RMSE.

+•	Uses SHAP for model interpretability, visualizing feature importance and contributions to predictions.

+•	Computes RMSE for model performance, with optional inverse transformations for skewed data.

+•	Plots actual vs predicted PM2.5 values and logs them as artifacts in both MLflow and Google Cloud Storage.

+## Model_bias.py

+•	The script loads feature-engineered test data from Google Cloud Storage, processing it by adding missing columns (season, timestamp) and dropping irrelevant ones (pm25_boxcox, pm25_log).

+•	The script defines functions to load pre-trained models (Random Forest, XGBoost, Prophet) from Google Cloud Storage, ensuring each model is available for predictions.

+•	The models (Random Forest, XGBoost, Prophet) are used to make predictions on the feature data, which are stored as new columns in the dataset (y_pred_rf, y_pred_xgb, y_pred_prophet).

+•	The evaluate_model_bias() function evaluates model bias by analyzing performance across different slicing features like hour, day_of_week, month, and season.

+•	For each slice of the slicing features, the script calculates MAE, RMSE, R², and MBE to assess model performance in each segment.

+•	Metrics for each model and slicing feature are logged to MLflow, ensuring easy tracking of performance and bias across experiments.

+•	The function computes deviations from average metrics for each slice and flags slices as biased if the deviation exceeds a threshold.

+•	The biased metrics (e.g., biased MAE, RMSE) are logged in MLflow to track the count of biased slices for each model and slicing feature.

+•	The distribution of bias metrics is visualized using bar plots, which are saved locally and uploaded to Google Cloud Storage for easy access and review.

+## Best_model.py

+•	The script evaluates multiple machine learning models (Random Forest, XGBoost, Prophet) across different experiments based on RMSE and bias metrics to select the best model.

+•	A combined score for each model is computed as a weighted sum of RMSE and bias metrics, where RMSE is given more importance (0.5 weight), and bias metrics like MAE, R2, and MBE are assigned lower weights.

+•	Weights for the bias metrics are defined (MAE: 0.2, R2: 0.2, MBE: 0.1), reflecting their importance in the combined score calculation.

+•	The bias results (e.g., MAE, RMSE, R2, MBE) are collected for different features (hour, day_of_week, etc.) to assess how each model performs across these features.

+•	 The best model is selected based on the combined score, which factors in both RMSE and bias metrics.
+The model with the lowest combined score is chosen.

+•	 Before uploading a new model, the script checks the existing RMSE value from the registry.
+If the new model’s RMSE is worse, it does not upload the new model, maintaining the best-performing one.

+•	The script loads pre-trained models (Random Forest, XGBoost, Prophet) from Google Cloud Storage (GCS) by downloading model weights to temporary files and then deserializing them.

+•	After selecting the best model, the script uploads the model weights to GCS, along with the updated RMSE value, ensuring only the best model is saved.

+•	There are mechanisms in place to catch errors during model loading (e.g., incorrect model format) and ensure models are loaded correctly before further processing.

+•	The script uses MLflow’s model registry to check for existing compares them before deciding to overwrite or update the stored model.